 This post is part of a series delving into “Mainstream Mantras,” peeling back the layers to discover where they go awry.

 I imagine most of us heard some version of this growing up.
-It was a kind of threat—that “something to do” was something your parent was sure you wouldn’t want to do, a household chore like tidying up your room or cleaning the bathroom or taking out the garbage.
+It was a kind of threat—that “something to do” was something your parent was sure you wouldn’t want to do, a household chore like tidying up your room or cleaning the bathroom.
 The underlying message was received loud and clear: keep yourself busy.

 Even now, when a parent sees a child “just” hanging around they’ll often comment, “Nothing to do?
 I’ll find you something.”
 The child likely replies, “No, I’m busy,” and goes to their room to find something to do, or to at least appear to be busy (out of sight, out of mind), whatever they were thinking about chased out of their head.